-CEMVN consulted with the LA SHPO and with federally-recognized tribes (the Alabama-Coushatta Tribe of Texas [ACTT], the Choctaw Nation of Oklahoma [CNO], the Coushatta Tribe of Louisiana [CT], the Chitimacha Tribe of Louisiana [CTL], the Jena Band of Choctaw Indians [JBCI], the Mississippi Band of Choctaw Indians [MBCI], the Muscogee (Creek) Nation [MCN], the Seminole Nation of Oklahoma [SNO], and the Tunica-Biloxi Tribe of Louisiana [TBTL]), via letter October 9, 2020.
+CEMVN made a determination of "No Historic Properties Affected" and consulted with the LA SHPO and with federally-recognized tribes (the Alabama-Coushatta Tribe of Texas [ACTT], the Choctaw Nation of Oklahoma [CNO], the Coushatta Tribe of Louisiana [CT], the Chitimacha Tribe of Louisiana [CTL], the Jena Band of Choctaw Indians [JBCI], the Mississippi Band of Choctaw Indians [MBCI], the Muscogee (Creek) Nation [MCN], the Seminole Nation of Oklahoma [SNO], and the Tunica-Biloxi Tribe of Louisiana [TBTL]), via letter October 9, 2020.
 The LA SHPO concurred with CEMVN's determination via letter dated November 9, 2020.
 The MCN determined that the APE was outside of the Tribe's area of interested and deferred to other Tribes (via email on October 20, 2020).
-The remainder of the federally-recognized Tribes did not respond within the regulatory timeframes provided for in 36 CFR 800 concluding Section 106 consultation with the condition of conducting a Phase I cultural resources survey and, if necessary, implementing avoidance measures, as specified in the consultation
+The remainder of the federally-recognized Tribes did not respond within the regulatory timeframes provided for in 36 CFR 800, concluding Section 106 consultation with the condition of a Phase I cultural resources survey and, if necessary, implementing avoidance measures, as specified in the consultation.